ckswilliams/modOpenREM/docs/celery-windows.rst

    Figure 4: Action properties

-Figure 5 shows that there are no particular conditions set for the task.
+There are no particular conditions set for the task, as shown in figure 5.

 .. figure:: img/050_taskPropertiesConditions.png
    :figwidth: 100%